Albrtito/ObsidianNotes/02 - Atomic/20240208 - 000000 - Definition - Differential Equations.md

 However most of the DEs are not solvable using these methods.
 In most of the cases, solvable DEs are lineal.

 When we cannot use analytic methods, the best chance is to approach the DE looking for a **similar** equation that we do know how to solve.
-Then
+Then use this similarity to obtain **approximate solutions** using **numeric methods**.

+For the **UC3M DiffCalc course** we’ll be learning analytic methods with a quick mention to the numeric ones at the end of the course.